der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 # ExpandedTextAdBuilder
-Provides methods to define an expanded text ad.
+Provides methods which are used to define and build an expanded text ad.
+For more information about Builders, see [Builders](../concepts/builders).

 Example usage:
 ```javascript